 If lab kits are still too cost-prohibitive for your students, consider conducting the experiment yourself during a virtual class.
-Students still get the benefit of seeing the experiment performed, even if it isn’t possible for them to do it themselves.
+Students still benefit from seeing the experiment performed, even if it isn’t possible for them to do it themselves.

 Holding Office Hours

 The Zoom waiting room feature allows you to hold open office hours with a single meeting ID you provide to all students.
 It admits only one person at a time into your “office.”
 If you’re with a student and another arrives, they can’t automatically join the private conference in session.
-Rather, Zoom directs them to wait until you’re finished with the first student.
+Rather, Zoom directs them to wait until the previous student finishes.
 Once that student leaves, Zoom admits the next student on the waiting list.

 This tool is free to use with a Zoom membership.

 To schedule individual office appointments instead, make use of the appointment slots feature of Google Calendar, which you can use without signing up for Google Classroom.
 This feature allows you to reserve blocks of time during which you are available for appointments.
 Students can sign up for one of the available time slots directly through Google Calendar, and it will show up in their Google Calendar as well.
 You can then videoconference using Google Hangouts Meet.
-Note that you still need to send them a link and instructions for how to meet on Google Hangouts.
+Note that you still need to send them a link and instructions on meeting on Google Hangouts.